erikvanoosten/metrics-scala/docs/Manual.md

 Note: when a Gauge is created from an Actor with restart behavior, trait `ActorInstrumentedLifeCycle` should also be mixed in.
 See [Instrumenting Actors](Actors.md) for more information.

+Note: if your application has some kind of restarting behavior and you want to re-register its gauges during the restart, you should invoke `metrics.unregisterGauges()` at the beginning of the restart.
+This will un-register all gauges that were registered from the current instance (or more precisely from the `MetricBuilder` instance which was created by the `Instrumented` trait).
+Trait `ActorInstrumentedLifeCycle` automates this for actors.

 ## Cached gauges

 (Available since metrics-scala 3.2.1.)